waelhammoudeh/getdiff/README.md

 # Changes:
   - Current version: 0.01.77
-  - New 'end' option: Specifying 'begin' and 'end' arguments provide a new function to download a RANGE of files between sequence numbers.
+  - New 'end' option: Specifying 'begin' and 'end' arguments provide a new function to download a RANGE of files between specified sequence numbers.
   - Implemented a lock file mechanism to limit work directory access to one instance of the program.
   - Fully supports OSM planet servers.
   - Removed "diff" directory from working directory.
 New downloads destination is based on server name and file path.
+    **NOTE:** My "op_update_db.sh" script has been updated to use the new path, use updated script.
   - The downlod2File() in curl functions got a progress meter.
+  - Code to retrieve cookie (using Geofabrik python script) handles no output from the latest script.
+New script does not provide any output of any kind!
   - Improved and restructured code, hopefully it is easier to understand and follow.

 # Getdiff
 Program to fetch or download OpenStreetMaps differ files  also known as "change files" from remote server.